 The vision for this framework is to offer equitable support and services across all seven localities of Fife.
 It aims to achieve this by taking a consistent approach to delivery with this brief with no more than one service provider for each locality.
 Organisations may apply for more than one locality.

 The localities of Fife include: South-West Fife, Dunfermline, Cowdenbeath, Kirkcaldy, Glenrothes Levenmouth and North-East Fife.

-Available funding should be considered as £40,000 for each locality budget and includes all management, employment, administration and overhead costs and service delivery costs.
+Available funding should be considered as £50,000 for each locality budget (updated by Fife Council on 28 September) and includes all management, employment, administration and overhead costs and service delivery costs.